HOW TO WORK IN voiceover

 We own, maintain, and operate our own (mini) recording facility, usually from homes.

-All voice actors are excellent readers with above-average vocabularies who are capable of reading and speaking simultaneously with only a minimal amount of errors.
+All voice actors are excellent readers with above-average vocabularies who read aloud with only a minimal number of errors.

-We are paid as freelance vendors by the companies who hire us.
+We are paid as freelance vendors or contract employees by the companies who hire us.

 Types of voiceover work

-This is not a complete list - just some of the more common
+This is not even a complete list!
+It's some of the common

 Here’s another way to view the maze of various voiceover jobs.

-Teachers share a professional job definition, but there are vast differences in the individual skills and expertise of elementary school teachers and collegiate physics professors.
+Teachers share a professional job title.
+However, there is a vast difference in the skills and expertise of an elementary school teacher compared to a college physics professor.

 High School art teachers and corporate trainers are also types of teachers.
 You encounter hundreds of teachers in your life but not all of them are math teachers.
-A teacher’s career and experience can vary greatly.
 The same is true for voice actors.